 THE CONDITIONAL EDUCATION ASSISTANCE, AN INVESTMENT FOR THE FUTURE

 Fortunately, solutions exist.
 Recent research from World Vision shows that cash-based conditional education assistance (CEA) has proven to have a positive impact on children from remote areas to transition from primary to lower-secondary school and complete the compulsory eight years of education (from age 6 to 15) promoted in Laos.
-Over the past three academic years (2019-2021) and in partnership with the Ministry of Education and Sports, the British Embassy, and with private funds from Taiwan, World Vision piloted a targeted intervention to improve educational outcomes by providing cash assistance to 220 vulnerable children to start their first year of lower secondary school.
-The pilot was implemented in Pak Ou district, Luang Prabang province, where secondary-school enrolment rate is one of the lowest in the country.
+Over the past three academic years (2019-2021) and in partnership with the Ministry of Education and Sports, the British Embassy, and with private funds from Taiwan, World Vision piloted a targeted intervention to improve educational outcomes by providing cash assistance to 220 vulnerable children to start their first year of lower secondary school in Pak Ou district, Luang Prabang province, where secondary-school enrolment rate is one of the lowest in the country.

 After surveying 254 participants, including children benefitting from the CEA, parents, teachers, village and district authorities, it has been found that: